Assessing the influence of floating constructions on water quality and ecology

 Results show some differences in concentrations of water quality parameters between open water and shaded areas were detected, and some interesting relations between parameters and local characteristics were identified.
 Recommendations are given, in order to minimise the undesired impacts of floating platforms.
 Considering the complexity of the interactions between water quality parameters and the influence of the surrounding environment it is recommended to continue and to improve the monitoring campaign (e.g. include new parameters).

-Keywords – Water Quality, Ecology, Environmental impacts, Monitoring tools, Aquatic drones
+KEYWORDS: Water Quality, Ecology, Environmental Impacts, Floating structures, Monitoring tools, Aquatic drones

 Rui Lima holds a MSc in Civil Engineering (Hydraulics, Water Resources and Environment specialization) from the University of Coimbra, in Portugal.
 He currently works at the Dutch Startup INDYMO on the development of innovative applications of technology in water management, including unmanned remote-controlled and autonomous vehicles that are equipped with sensors and cameras and then used to collect environmental data.
 Before INDYMO, he was a researcher at Deltasync where he conducted studies on the potential of floating cities for sustainable food and energy production, and at a Portuguese water board.
 He's currently pursuying a PhD about innovative monitoring techniques, and the receptivity of water managers towards new tools and technologies.